-- This standard may be adopted by Alberta to encourage recovery of timber damaged by fire or insects and diseases in coniferous and deciduous stands. - Merchantable Tree: one with a minimum diameter of 19 cm outside bark at stump height (30 cm) and a merchantable length of 5.0 m or greater to a 13 cm top diameter (inside bark) where rot content or form does not render it unusable for the manufacture of lumber as defined by the Alberta Scaling Manual. - Merchantable Piece: one that is 2.44 m (plus 5 cm trim allowance) or longer, to a 13 cm (inside bark) small end, where rot content or form does not render it unusable for the manufacture of lumber as defined by the Alberta Scaling Manual. - 4.2.2 Coniferous and deciduous log butts or large ends exhibiting advanced decay greater than 75% in area of the cut surface (basal area) may be bucked at 1.2 m intervals or less until the decay begins to diminish.
-At that point the bucking shall revert to .61m until 50% sound wood. - 4.2.3 Coniferous trees or logs (large ends) of 19 cm diameter or less, containing soft rot, may be bucked at 0.61 m intervals to 100% clear face on both the butt and the top.
-For butts (large ends) greater than 19 cm in size, the normal bucking rules shall apply. - 4.2.4 Maximum stump height when measured from ground level shall be no more than 30 cm or that used in the timber supply analysis for the FMP (e.g., 15 cm.).
-Exceptions may be approved in the FHP. (e.g. to delineate harvest areas, create rub posts for understory protection or to delineate small watercourses) - 4.2.5 As per the Debris Management and Structure Retention ground rules, forest operators are permitted to leave merchantable volume in harvest areas if the approved FMP identifies specific stand structure retention strategies.
-In the absence of FMP guidance, the standards in section 7.4 apply. - 4.2.6 All trees/pieces used in the construction of crossing structures may be scattered or piled along the right-of-way or in the harvest area, but they shall not be piled in riparian areas.
+- This standard may be adopted by Alberta to encourage recovery of timber damaged by natural agents in coniferous and deciduous stands. - Merchantable Tree: one with a minimum diameter of 19 cm outside bark at stump height (30 cm) and a merchantable length of 5.0 m or greater to a 13 cm top diameter (inside bark). - Merchantable Piece: one that is 2.44 m (plus 5 cm trim allowance) or longer, to a 13 cm (inside bark) small end, where rot content or form does not render it unusable. - 4.2.2 Coniferous and deciduous log butts or large ends exhibiting advanced decay greater than 50% in area of the cut surface may be bucked at 0.61 m intervals or less to 50% sound wood. - 4.2.3 Maximum stump height when measured from ground level shall be no more than 30 cm or that used in the TSA for the FMP (e.g., 15 cm).
+Exceptions may be approved in the FHP (e.g., to delineate harvest areas, create rub posts for understory protection).
+Where stumps are left to delineate areas (e.g. harvest areas, create rub posts for understory protection, or to delineate poorly defined watercourses) they shall be no less than 30 m apart and no higher than 2 m. - 4.2.4 As per the Debris Management and Structure Retention ground rules, forest operators are permitted to leave merchantable volume in harvest areas if the approved FMP identifies specific stand structure retention strategies.
+In the absence of FMP guidance, the standards in section 7.4 of this annex apply. - 4.2.5 All trees/pieces used in the construction of crossing structures may be scattered or piled along the ROW or in the harvest area, but they shall not be piled in riparian areas. - 4.2.6 Company processing practices cannot make an unmerchantable piece from a merchantable tree or merchantable piece.